Tokaji: Cultivation

 Furmint accounts for 60% of the area and is by far the most important grape in the production of Aszú wines.
-Hárslevelű stands for further 30%.
+Hárslevelű accounts for a further 30%.
 Nevertheless, an impressive range of different types and styles of wines are produced in the region, ranging from dry whites to the Eszencia, the world's sweetest wine.

 The area where Tokaji wine is traditionally grown is a small plateau, 457 m above sea level, near the Carpathian Mountains.
 The soil is of volcanic origin, with high concentrations of iron and lime.
 The location of the region has a unique climate, beneficial to this particular viniculture, due to the protection of the nearby mountains.
 Winters are bitterly cold and windy; spring tends to be cool and dry, and summers are noticeably hot.
 Usually, autumn brings rain early on, followed by an extended Indian summer, allowing a very long ripening period.

 The Furmint grapes begin maturation with thick skins, but as they ripen the skins become thinner, and transparent.
 This allows the sun to penetrate the grape and evaporate much of the liquid inside, producing a higher concentration of sugar.
 Other types of grapes mature to the point of bursting, however, unlike most other grapes, Furmint will grow a second skin which seals it from rot.
 This also has the effect of concentrating the grape's natural sugars.
 The grapes are left on the vine long enough to develop the "noble rot" (Botrytis cinerea) mold.
 Grapes then are harvested, sometimes as late as December (and in the case of true Eszencia, occasionally into January).

 Typical yearly production in the region runs to a relatively small 100280 hl.